aleksanderkoder/OzonAlerts/README.md

  7. "center" - Horizontal and vertical center of screen.

 The fourth parameter *type* (optional) chooses what type of alert should be shown.
 There are two options:
- 1. "notification" - (Default) The standard slim variant.
+ 1. "notification" - (default) The standard slim variant.
  2. "dialog" - The full-sized type allowing user input via programmable buttons.

 The fifth parameter *confirmButtonText* (optional) sets the text shown inside the "confirm" dialog button.